Marioneta92/Case-Study-Proposal/README.md

 ## Overview and Origin

-marcus by goldman sachs is the case study that im working on, the company idea was intituated in 2015
+Marcus by goldman sachs is the case study that im working on, the company idea was intituated in 2015